jenciso/newblog/content/blog/how-to-compile-a-global-protect-openconnect-version/index.md

 ## Intro

 My company use the Palo Alto Networks appliance in order to offer a VPN service for us.
-Normally, I use openconnect or openvpn client when I need to setup some VPN connection, but it doesn't work with Palo Alto devices.
+Normally, I use openconnect or openvpn client when I needed to setup some VPN connection, but these clients don't work with Palo Alto devices.
 Openconnect client can't implement the gloabl protect protocol, at least not now.

-By default, the OpenVpn can not implement the global protect protocol and it is necessary to build from scratch using the code [source](https://github.com/dlenski/openconnect/tree/globalprotect)
+By default, the OpenVpn can not implement the global protect protocol and it is necessary to build from scratch from the code [source](https://github.com/dlenski/openconnect/tree/globalprotect)

 ## Build your openconnect to use Global Protect Protocol

-The prerequisites is to install the libraries and packages needed to compile successfully the openconnect.
+The prerequisites are install libraries and packages needed to compile it.

 For Fedora users the packages needed are: